jwdotjs/raspberry-pi-camera/README.md

 (To install Node.js on Raspberry Pi: http://revryl.com/2014/01/04/nodejs-raspberry-pi/)

+## Video Stream

+1. To use the live video stream run ./video/install.sh once then run ./video/stream.sh from command line on your Raspberry Pi.

+2. You will need a computer that has VLC and from VLC click File -> Open Network...
+From here enter the IP address of your Raspberry PI and the port number. (e.g. 192.168.1.1:8080)

+This will stream video to your VLC player at about a 2-3 second delay.
+There are options to use FFMPEG to convert the encoding from H.264 to MP4 so that you can display the stream on a web server with a video tag, but other users have reported this will cause a 20 second delay.
+I have not tried this solution myself but will post it in the future so all your options are in one place.

 ## Motion detection

 Here are instructions on how to download and use motion detection with your Raspberry Pi Camera.